-to refer to professional "ethics" and personal "morality", but then's no meaningf difference between a moral decision and an ethical decision.
-Both are decision 39
+to refer to professional 'ethics' and personal 'morality', but there's no meaningfu difference between a moral decision and an ethical decision.
+Both are decisions 39

 Tree Sense Ways of thinking about trees SUSETTE GOLDSMITH At a moment when the planet is so clearly in peril, the trees stand as both guardians and messengers.
 They have words for us - if only we would listen.
 We need to build a robust 'tree sense'.
 This collection of essays, art and poetry by artists, activists, ecologists and advocates - including Philip Simpson, Anne Noble, Elizabeth Smither, Kennedy Warne and Glyn Church - discusses the many ways in which humans need trees, and how our future is laced into their roots and branches.
 DR SUSETTE GOLDSMITH is of Ngāti